 Can you wager on American teams as a Canadian sports bettor?

 Absolutely.
-You can bet on all your favorite American teams and leagues wherever single-game sports betting is available in Canada.
+You can bet on all your favourite American teams and sports leagues wherever single-game sports betting is available in Canada.

 How old do you have to be to place sports bets in Canada?

 In Alberta, Manitoba, and Quebec, you need to be 18 and up.
 In the remaining provinces, the legal gambling age is 19.

 Mobile sports betting was legalized in Ontario on April 4, 2022.
 It is not yet legal in all provinces.